 What if I am undocumented and/or don’t speak English?

 Not a problem.
 In California, it is against the law in a civil lawsuit, such as a bicycle case, to use immigration status against someone.
 Our courts have deemed it completely irrelevant to the accident itself.
 In practice, however, this doesn’t stop the other side from trying to use it, which is why we always issue privacy objections and stop any questioning during a deposition that attempts to determine your immigration status.

 If you do not speak English, that is not a problem either.
 It is a customary practice to use court licensed interpreters for depositions or at trial.
 We have an extensive roster of excellent interpreters to help deliver your story in your voice to make sure the facts and emotions are properly told.

 Our Los Angeles bicycle accident lawyers will defend your rights

-We pride ourselves on three core values — the dignity of the individual, excellence, and service.
+We pride ourselves on three core values — compassion, service and results.
 Our approach is to always put you, the client, first.
 We know how devastating and life-changing an injury accident can be so we do everything in our power to make the healing process as smooth and efficient as possible.
 To carry that mission out, each case is assigned to one attorney, who is part of a larger team and who has several helpful professional staff members to make sure all your needs are anticipated and met.
 We handle all the details of your case, so you can focus on healing.
 As your case progresses, we will keep you up-to-date on what is happening, answer any questions you might have, and consult with you before making important decisions.